Allen-Synthesis/EuroPi/software/contrib/sequential_switch.md

 After 20 minutes of idle time the screen will go blank.
 While blank the module will continue to operate normally.

-Pressing the left button while the screen is blank will wake the module up _and_ advance the output.
-Pressing the right button will only wake up the screen.
+Pressing button 1 while the screen is blank will wake the module up _and_ advance the output.
+Pressing button 2 will only wake up the screen.